 It is very important to ask your doctor if what you are saying will be confidential.
 If your doctor cannot assure you of that, get a referral to someone else.

 You could also join a 12-step group.
 These groups have been proven to be the most successful resource when dealing with an addiction.
 The Internet is a good place to look for these programs.
-You also may consult the list of resources that we have provided.
+You also may consult the list of resources that we have provided (to the right of this page).

 Food Addicts Anonymous.